ushelp/DataTable/readme.txt

 Using AJAX pagination can improve data loading and display speed, reduce network traffic, improve the customer experience degrees; while to refresh only partial, solution when there are multiple data displayed on the page table area, the traditional way paging causes a page refresh all.

 EasyDataTable AJAX pagination plugin is based on jQuery pagination plugin best, no one, simple, clear, easy to use, flexible, comprehensive; own tabs; supports sorting; built EasyDataTable expression language can be enhanced through the JavaScript programming paging.

+Compare EasyDataTable with Ext paging features:
+Simple: EasyDataTable requires less resource loading, very lightweight Easy to use: almost no JS code, a comprehensive package, JS zero programming Ajax paging function can be realized
+Flexible: fewer restrictions, comes expression language features are available from the UI to customize and extend

 Rapid development steps:
 1、On the web page introducing EasyDataTable js and css files